chao-ji/reddit/README.md

 Below are the highlights of some of the interesting and non-trivial findings:

-1. rMensRights and rFeminism specific words:
+1. rMensRights and rFeminism specific words.
+  1. rMR specific words:
+    1. law and legal
+    2. sex
+    3. family and marriage
+    4. curse words
+  2. rFem specific words:
+    1. objectification
+    2. dressing and body parts
+    3. online discussion on reddit
+    4. sex
+    5. terminologies of ideologies
 <img src="https://github.com/chao-ji/reddit/blob/master/wordcloud1.png" width="600">
 <img src="https://github.com/chao-ji/reddit/blob/master/wordcloud2.png" width="600">
 2. Semantic "map" of users from rMensRights and rFeminism